Last Updated: July 13, 2024

 In 1960, after his exclusive contract with Warner Bros. expired, he continued working with the company while also beginning to provide voices for cartoons produced by Hanna-Barbera.
 Some of his roles during this time include voicing the characters of Barney Rubble in "The Flintstones" and Cosmo Spacely in "The Jetsons."
 He also voiced the characters of Dino the Dinosaur, Secret Squirrel, Speed Buggy, and Captain Caveman, among many others.

 Blanc also began working with former "Looney Tunes" director Chuck Jones, doing the vocal effects for the "Tom and Jerry" series from 1963 to 1967.
 He was also the first voice of Toucan Sam in the Froot Loops commercials.
-In the late 1960s, Blanc reprised some of his Warner Bros. characters when the studio contracted him to make new theatrical cartoons.
+In the late 1960s, Mel reprised some of his Warner Bros. characters when the studio contracted him to make new theatrical cartoons.

 In his later career, Blanc performed a number of his "Looney Tunes" characters for bridging sequences in various compilation films of Golden Age-era Warner Bros. cartoons.
 These include "The Bugs Bunny/Road Runner Movie," "Daffy Duck's Fantastic Island," and "Bugs Bunny's 3rd Movie: 1001 Rabbit Tales," among others.
-In 1962, Blanc and his son formed Blanc Communications Corporation, a media company which produced over 5000 public service announcements and commercials.
+In 1962, Blanc and his son formed Blanc Communications Corporation, a media company that produced over 5,000 public service announcements and commercials.

 Blanc is regarded as the most prolific voice actor in entertainment history.
 He received a star on the Hollywood Walk of Fame for his contributions to the radio industry.
 His character, Bugs Bunny, also was awarded a star in 1985.